 Platforms like Google Cloud Vision and broader computer vision guidance from IBM make the general principle clear.
 The model is not "thinking" like an operator.
 It is learning to classify visual conditions based on training examples.
 That distinction matters because the rollout succeeds when expectations are grounded in process reality.

-Where South African manufacturers usually get the best first win
+Where South African manufacturers usually get the clearest first win

-The best first use case is usually not the most ambitious one.
+The clearest first use case is usually not the most ambitious one.

-That is why early Vision AI rollouts often start with one narrow inspection problem instead of a full smart-factory fantasy.
-A plant that tries to automate everything on day one usually creates noise, false positives, and operator resistance.
+That is why early Vision AI rollouts often start with one narrow inspection problem.
+A plant that tries to automate too much on day one can create noise, false positives, and operator resistance.

 How to choose the first quality-control use case